fhamborg/Giveme5W1H/README.md

 Files can be processed like a stream (parse_documents_simple.py) or can be loaded in advance and kept in memory (parse_documents.py).
 Because CoreNLP server has a long execution time, it is possible to cache the result on the filesystem to speed up multiple executions.
-The raw results are attached to each document under clp_result.
+The raw result is attached to each document under clp_result.

 The included example files already preprocessed.
 So you can process them without a running CoreNLP server instance.
-Delete all files in "/cache", if you want to preprocess them again.
+Delete all files in "/cache", if you want to precess them again.

 ## RESTapi